yugabyte/yugabyte-db/docs/content/latest/develop/graphql/prisma.md

 ## 6. Query the data

-Now that you have the sample data, you can run some queries to get a taste of using Prisma to query YugaByte DB.
+Now that you have created some sample data, you can run some queries to get a taste of using Prisma to query YugaByte DB.
+In the following examples, you will use the Prisma client to retrieve data.
+Paste the following code examples into the left side of a tab, and then click the arrow to process your requests.

+For details on using the Prisma client to read data, see [Reading Data (JavaScript)](https://www.prisma.io/docs/prisma-client/basic-data-access/reading-data-JAVASCRIPT-rsc2/).

 ### Get all users